SirBarson/MyWebsite1/README.md

 ## About

-This website is built using HTML, CSS, and JavaScript (or any other technologies you used).
+This website is built using HTML, CSS, PHP, SQL, Bootstrap Framework and JavaScript.
 It showcases my portfolio, blog, and contact information.

 ## Features